Skip to main content

 What Are Loaders?

-Loaders are specialized functions that optimize how your event handlers fetch data from the database.
-They provide a mechanism to:
+Loaders are specialized functions that dramatically optimize how your event handlers fetch data from the database.
+They provide a powerful mechanism to:

-- Batch multiple database requests into a single operation
+• Batch multiple database requests into single operations

-- Reduce I/O operations, which are often the primary performance bottleneck
+• Reduce I/O operations, which are typically the primary performance bottleneck in indexing

-By using loaders, you can significantly reduce the number of database roundtrips required to process events, especially when dealing with large batches of events.
+By using loaders, you can reduce database roundtrips from thousands to just a handful, especially when processing large batches of events.

 Why Use Loaders?